Fishstores.org

 Aquarium Substrate Calculator - Sand & Gravel

-Calculate exactly how much sand, gravel, or aquarium substrate you need.
-Free substrate calculator tells you pounds needed for any tank size.
-Perfect for planted tanks and reef aquariums.
+Calculate how much sand, gravel, or substrate you need.
+Free calculator gives pounds needed for any tank size.

 Calculate how much substrate you need for your aquarium.
 Visualize different depths and substrate types.